Our Members

 Professor Wendy Harwood

-Professor Harwood is Head of the Crop Transformation Group at the John Innes Centre, Norwich where she also manages the BRACT Crop Transformation / Genome Editing Platform.
+Professor Harwood is an Emeritus Fellow at the John Innes Centre (JIC), Norwich.
+Until December 2023, she was Head of the Crop Transformation Group at JIC where she also managed the BRACT Crop Transformation / Genome Editing Platform.

 Professor Huw Jones